OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The components :class:`.SolvatedPDBComponent` and :class:`.ProteinMembraneComponent`
-requires periodic box vectors.
+require periodic box vectors.
 These can be provided in three ways:

 1. **CRYST record in the PDB file** — OpenMM reads box vectors automatically.
 No additional arguments are needed::